 - Essential oil: Cardamom essential oil should not be given to children under 6 years.

 Take care with cardamom essential oil

 Cardamom essential oil contains all the aromatic substances concentrated.

 If you take doses higher than those recommended by the therapist, it can easily cause side effects.
-See the following links:
+See the following links in the list below: